mgmontenegrocal/mgmontenegrocal.github.io/content/publication/2 Diagnostic TANK/index.md

 ---
-title: "A Diagnostic TANK Model for the Housing Market"
+title: 'A Diagnostic TANK Model for the Housing Market'

 authors:
 - Marcos Gaspar Montenegro Calvimonte